Kumar9113/Job_Recommendation-Platform/README.md

 ![Job Recommendation Platform - System Flow](./FlowGraph.png)

-The diagram above shows the complete system architecture, user flow, recommendation pipeline, and Railway deployment flow.
+The diagram above shows the complete system architecture, the end-to-end user flow, how the recommendation algorithm scores jobs, and the deployment flow.

 ---